 James D. Howell

 After hearing from each retiree, retiree C. R. Hill passed a stole to new ordinand Kristen Heiden to symbolize the passing of the mantel.

 Service of Remembrance

 Jan Love, Dean and Professor of Christianity and World Politics at Candler School of Theology, was the preacher for the Service of Remembrance.
 Music was provided by children’s choirs from Alpharetta First UMC and St. James UMC.
 A mission offering for Imagine No Malaria was collected.
-Download a pdf copy of the bulletin.

 Those recognized were: